CPIM Review Program / Prep Courses

-The cost of $850 and students will receive at least 132 instructional hours.
+The cost is $850 and students will receive at least 132 instructional hours.

-Based on the design, students can finish all five prep courses within one semester.
+Based on the design, students can finish all five prep courses within six months (January thru July).

 After successfully completing all five prep courses, you will be provided a certificate of completion at the end of the program.
 The actual CPIM certificate will be awarded to students by APICS upon passing all five exams normally administrated by Pearson.

 Yes, it is strongly recommended to attend and participate in all sessions in order to gain the knowledge required to pass the exams conducted by APICS.
 Furthermore, the certificate of accomplished would be issued only to students who have attended at least 85% of class sessions.

 Well, the prep courses provide you with knowledge that prepares you to take the CPIM exams.
 However, participating in the class and not studying after the class would not help you in passing the exams.
 This means that students need to spend time and study (10 hours a week) outside of the class time to pass the exams successfully.